Baillie–PSW primality test

 There is no known overlap between these lists, and there is even evidence that the numbers tend to be of different kind, in fact even with standard and not strong Lucas test there is no known overlap.
 For example, Fermat pseudoprimes to base 2 tend to fall into the residue class 1 (mod m) for many small m, whereas Lucas pseudoprimes tend to fall into the residue class −1 (mod m).
 As a result, a number that passes both a strong Fermat base 2 and a strong Lucas test is very likely to be prime.
-If you choose a random base, there might be some composite n that passes both the Fermat and Lucas tests.
+If a random base is chosen, there might be some composite n that passes both the Fermat and Lucas tests.
 For example, n=5777 is a strong psp base 76, and is also a strong Lucas pseudoprime.

 No composite number below 2^{64} (approximately 1.845·10^{19}) passes the strong or standard Baillie–PSW test; this result was also separately verified by Charles Greathouse in June 2011.
-Consequently, this test is a deterministic primality test on numbers below that bound.
-There are also no known composite numbers above that bound that pass the test, in other words, there are no known Baillie–PSW pseudoprimes.
+Consequently, this test is a deterministic primality test on numbers below 2^{64}.
+There are also no known composite numbers above that bound that pass the test; in other words, there are no known Baillie–PSW pseudoprimes.

 In 1980, the authors Pomerance, Selfridge, and Wagstaff offered $30 for the discovery of a counterexample, that is, a composite number that passed this test, or the production of a proof of this test's correctness.
 A heuristic argument by Pomerance suggests that there are infinitely many counterexamples.
+There is also a $2000 bounty on a strengthened version of this test.